-Leah Gensey has been with the Firm since July 2015, first as Student-in-Law, then as an Associate.
-Leah has always had an interest in the area of criminal law, which prompted her studies and subsequent 2012 graduation from the University of Guelph with an Honours degree in Criminal Justice and Public Policy.
-She then went on to receive her Juris Doctor degree from Queen’s University in 2015, and was called to the Bar in June 2016.
+Leah Gensey has been with the Firm since July 2015, first as Student-at-Law, since being called to the Bar in June 2016 and now as a named Firm Litigator.
+Throughout her studies Ms. Gensey has held an unyielding interest in the area of criminal law.
+Her 2012 graduation from the University of Guelph with an Honours degree in Criminal Justice and Public Policy propelled her to earn a Juris Doctor degree from Queen’s University in 2015.

-Throughout her studies at Law School, Leah furthered her interest in criminal law by focusing her course selection on criminal law courses and participating in the Queen’s University Criminal Law Club.
-During her years at Queen’s, she was also involved with the Correctional Law Project, where she provided legal assistance to inmates at one of the province’s penitentiaries by providing representation at disciplinary court proceedings and assisting them with their parole application process.
-Leah believes a criminal lawyer has a responsibility to assist those who need help navigating the criminal justice system.
+Throughout Law School, Leah furthered her interest in criminal defence by concentrating her course selection primarily on criminal law courses, and also by participating in the Queen’s University Criminal Law Club and the Correctional Law Project.
+The Correctional Law Project exposed her to providing legal assistance to inmates at one of the province’s penitentiaries through representation at disciplinary court proceedings and assisting with the parole application process.
+This experience confirmed her belief that criminal defence counsel have a responsibility to assist those who need help navigating the criminal justice system.

-Leah is also known as the ‘Queen of Bail’ at the Firm.
+Ms. Gensey is also known as the ‘Queen of Bail’ at the Firm.
 In ways unknown to the rest of us, she secures release into bail for clients who, before they came to us, languished in jail until their trial or until they pleaded.
-It is wise never to bet against Leah when it comes to a bail hearing!

-When not bedevilling the Crowns with her legal legerdemain, some of Leah’s interests include reading; both legal and non-legal material, Classic Rock, Jiu-jitsu, and spending time with family and friends.
+across the province.
+When not bedevilling the Crowns with her legal legerdemain, some of Leah’s interests include reading, both legal and non-legal material, Classic Rock, Jiu-jitsu, and spending time with family and friends.